 . . .and on the organisational side of things?

-The next meeting of the Organisational Circle will happen on Wednesday 14 September, 6pm, in the garden.
+The next meeting of the Organisational Circle will happen on Wednesday 14 September, 6pm, in the garden and you can see this here to know the complete details about the event.
 Everyone is welcome.
 We will be discussing our outreach activities (freshers fairs, market stalls, leafleting), plans for the garden for the autumn/winter period (building work, getting ready for winter, winter crops), events organisation (workshops, festivals), finances (budgeting for the next year) and any other business that might crop up in the meantime.
 Tea and nibbles on a bring-and-share basis.

 With wormest wishes